ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 In this lab you will learn how to:

-- protect your routes with an Authentication Guard
+- Protect your routes with an Authentication Guard
 - Use HTTP Interceptors to modify requests
 - Use HTTP Interceptors to handle errors with responses
 - Perform up-front application initialization